CA Foundation Exam Pattern, Paper structure – Nov 2020 exam

 Correlation and Regression: Scatter diagram, Karl Pearson’s Coefficient of Correlation Rank, Correlation, Regression lines, Regression equations, Regression coefficients

 Paper 4 Part II Business and Commercial Knowledge (40 Marks)

 CA Foundation Exam Pattern: Following are the contents for CA Foundation Paper 4 Part 2

 1. Have a basic knowledge of common business and commercial concepts.

 2. Inculcate a habit to remain updated about developments in the business and commercial world.

 Students are expected to read at least one financial newspaper and one business magazine on a regular basis.
-They may also watch a business channel to remain updated about the developments related to commercial world.
+They may also watch a business channel to remain updated about the developments related to the commercial world.

 - Introduction to Business

-Nature of Business, Profession and Employment.
+Nature of Business, Profession, and Employment.
 Objectives of Business.
 Economic and Non-Economic Activities, Forms of Business Organizations.